Attila94/CEConv/README.md

 ```

 ### Classification
 Only the commands for CIFAR10 are provided.
-The commands for other datasets are similar, but optionally the `--architecture 'resnet18'` flag can be added to use a ResNet18 architecture instead of a ResNet44.
+The commands for other datasets are similar, where the dataset can be specified using the `--dataset 'cifar100'`.
+Optionally the `--architecture 'resnet18'` flag can be added to use a ResNet18 architecture instead of a ResNet44.

 ```bash
 # Baseline, grayscale and color jitter.